 To be sure that you are getting the right deal, it helps to check what certifications a specific organic mattress has achieved.

-Third party quality certifications are especially important since they guarantee that the cotton, wool or latex were prepared or grown in a chemical-free environment.
+Third-party quality certifications are especially important since they guarantee that the cotton, wool or latex was prepared or grown in a chemical-free environment.

 The four most common organic manufacturing certifications in the mattress industry are:

 - Oeko-Tex Standard 100 is a popular third-party certification for chemical-free textiles.